joonleesky/LeetCode/Readme.md

 ```
 # l = [('a', 5, 'd'), ('b', 3, 'e'), ('b', 5, 'c')]
-# sort a list based on the order of second then third elements.
+# Sort a list based on the order of second and then third elements.
 sorted(l, key=lambda x:(x[1], x[2]))
 ```